DataDog/supply-chain-firewall/README.md

 - Datadog Security Research's public malicious packages [dataset](https://github.com/DataDog/malicious-software-packages-dataset)
 - [OSV.dev](https://osv.dev) disclosures

 Users may also implement verifiers for alternative data sources.
-A template for implementating custom verifier may be found in `examples/verifier.py`.
+A template for implementating custom verifiers may be found in `examples/verifier.py`.
 Details may also be found in the API documentation.

 The principal goal of the supply-chain firewall is to block 100% of installations of known-malicious packages within the purview of its data sources.